ncsu-geoforall-lab/open-science-course/topics/linux.rst

 This topic is an introduction to command line and remote access to computational resources using GNU/Linux operating system.

+Refer to the assignment instructions for instructions where to run the commands.

 Basics commands
 ---------------